mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 without unrestricted access to the Mozilla platform, and which may use all applicable Jetpack Globals that don't require chrome privileges.

-__Jetpack Module__: A CommonJS module that is either a Low-Level Module or an Unprivileged Module.
+__Module__: A CommonJS module that is either a Low-Level Module or an Unprivileged Module.

 __Jetpack Loader__: An object capable of finding, evaluating, and exposing CommonJS modules to each other in a given security context,